BCAA's are a set of amino acids well known to gymnasts, and are one of the supplements that you will find in any sports nutrition store.

-- Whoever wants to lose fat mass will benefit from the anti-catabolic action of BCAA's.
+- Anyone who wants to lose fat mass will benefit from the anti-catabolic action of BCAA's.

-- Those who practice resistance sports to BCAA's supplementation will delay the action of fatigue, helping to maintain performance.
+- Those who practice resistance sports to BCAA supplementation will delay the action of fatigue, helping to maintain performance.

 - Who trains in fast or with very little food, when waking up for example.

 How much and when should I use BCAA's?

 The best time to make use of BCAA's supplementation is before, during and after training.

 You must use at least 5g, and you can use up to 15g to 20g, in a split way.